-2. Heat a griddle (what I used!
-We LOVE our griddle) or non-stick skillet over low to medium heat.
+2. Next, heat a griddle (We LOVE our griddle!) or non-stick skillet over low to medium heat.

-Spoon batter onto skillet into the desired size of pancakes.
+3. Now, spoon batter onto the skillet into the desired size of pancakes.

-Also, since they are just banana, egg, and cereal, they will still have a mushy consistency after being cooked.
+And, since they are just bananas, eggs, and cereal, they will still have a mushy consistency after being cooked.

 Baby Food Pancake Storage:

-First of all, the beauty of these baby cereal pancakes is that they freeze great for you moms who like to cook ahead!
+First of all, the beauty of these baby cereal pancakes is they freeze great for you moms who like to cook ahead!

-Fun Twists to Baby Pancakes
+How to Make Baby Pancakes More Fun

-Then, I poured the banana pancake mixture inside and cooked!
-Some of the shapes were a sticky mess, but some of the baby cereal pancakes turned out so cute and fun!
+Then, I poured the banana pancake mixture inside and cooked it!
+Some shapes were a sticky mess, but some baby cereal pancakes turned out so cute and fun!

 Allergen and Safety Precautions

-As a reminder, make sure babies are developmentally ready for finger foods before feeding these banana baby pancakes so as to not be a choking hazard.
+As a reminder, ensure babies are developmentally ready for finger foods before feeding these banana baby pancakes so as to not be a choking hazard.